Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Related Studies

+Following the study, data-driven scientific discovery has been attracting attention from research communities and been applied to various domains such as Physics~\citep{wu2019toward,udrescu2020ai,udrescu2020ai2,kim2020integration,cranmer2020discovering,liu2021aipoincare,liu2021nnphd}, Applied Mechanics~\citep{huang2021ai}, Climatology~\citep{abdellaoui2021symbolic}, Materials~\citep{sun2019data,wang2019symbolic,weng2020simple,loftis2020lattice}, and Chemistry~\citep{batra2020emerging}.
 These studies leverage symbolic regression in different fields.
 While general symbolic regression tasks use synthetic datasets with limited sampling domains for benchmarks, many of the \ourproblem studies collect data from the real world and discuss how we could leverage symbolic regression toward scientific discovery.

 While \ourproblem tasks share the same input-output interface with general symbolic regression (SR) tasks (\emph{i.e.}, input: dataset, output: symbolic expression), we differentiate \ourproblem tasks in this study from general SR tasks by whether or not the datasets including true symbolic expressions are created with reasonably realistic assumptions for scientific discovery such as meaning of true symbolic expressions (whether or not they have physical meanings) and sampling domains for input variables.